-Breaking into houses has always been a specialty.
+Breaking into houses has always been a specialty of mine.
 I’ve been doing it for as long as I can remember and it is one of my all-time favorite things to do – especially because of those first few seconds inside.
-They’re like Jonathan Franzen’s first drag off a cigarette: inhaling regret and exhaling ambivalence.
-And as I stood there doing just that, every ounce of my being was alert.
-I was uniformly present.
-There was no future or past.
-There was no fear or apprehension.
-And it was absolutely silent.

 There was a time when visits like this one were a weekly – if not daily – occurrence.
-Alone and unsuspected, I would spend hours in other people’s houses, perusing closets and diaries – often making positive notes in the margins in the hopes one day the owner would come across them and feel a little bit less lost.
+Alone and unsuspected, I would spend hours in other people’s houses, perusing closets and reading books.
 Whenever life got complicated, I would simply sneak away and disappear into the silence of a house that wasn’t mine.

-Today the silence didn’t last long; it was broken by the gentle tap of feline paws running down the hall and toward the dining room I was standing in.
+Today the silence didn’t last long.
+It was broken by the gentle tap of feline paws running down the hall and toward the dining room where I was.
 Cats are such glorious creatures.
-Like all the rest before her, this cat didn’t seem the least bit interested in what I was doing in her house.
+Like all the others before her, this cat didn’t seem the least bit interested in what I was doing in her house.
 I picked her up and wandered around.

 I make no excuses for my actions other than to say that “wrong” has never felt wrong to me.
 There is no fear or regret – at least not in the way I’ve heard others describe it.
 All the same, I know it’s not what I am “supposed” to be doing.
 We sociopaths do know right from wrong, even if that knowledge is intellectual rather than inherent.

 The cat was sad to see me go.
 She purred and rubbed her face against mine as I lowered the rest of my body back out the window.
 And just like that I was gone.
 Only now the California air felt much sweeter and the city less hectic.